DavidStrausz/cordova-plugin-live-ocr/README.md

 ---------------------------------------------------------------------------

 ## TODO:
-* test on different os versions (Android and iOS) - works on android 4.4+ and iOS 9, 10 - iOS 8 device missing
+* test on different os versions (Android and iOS) - works on android 4.4+ and iOS 9, 10 - iOS 8.4 tested in emulator

-* find a solution to disable bitcode automatically in Pods project (iOS) - possible solution: http://stackoverflow.com/questions/32640149/disable-bitcode-for-project-and-cocoapods-dependencies-with-xcode7
+### Resolved:
-* use ionic build on macOS/OSX
+* find a solution to disable bitcode automatically in Pods project (iOS) - possible solution: http://stackoverflow.com/questions/32640149/disable-bitcode-for-project-and-cocoapods-dependencies-with-xcode7, resolved by upgrading to xcode 8 non beta
-* rename the plugin and all references
+* use ionic build on macOS/OSX - fixed onmacos and xcode 8 by adding this line to cordova/lib build.js '-destination', 'platform=iOS Simulator,name=iPhone 6,OS=9.3', resolved by upgrading to xcode 8 non beta